ShaniZah/Fullstack-Exercise/README.md

 ## Security

-All client-server communication is done over HTTPS, using a self-signed TLS certificate.
 After a successful login, the backend generates a JWT token and stores it inside an HttpOnly Secure cookie.
 When a user logs out, the token's session ID is stored in a blacklist to prevent reuse, even if the token hasn't expired yet.